-Parking passes may be distributed to IIC staff, and to students at the discretion of IIC administration.
+Effective July 1, 2022, parking passes will be distributed to IIC staff, and to students at the discretion of IIC administration.
 Students and staff with a parking pass will be permitted in the IIC parking lot, but not in areas marked as Reserved.
 [Please note that a parking pass does not guarantee that parking will be available at any given time].
 IIC clients and guests will be permitted to park at IIC in Reserved spaces only.
 This parking policy is in effect Monday-Friday 8:00 A.M. - 3:30 P.M.
 Parking for students and staff without a parking pass will be at the adjacent Ocean State Job Lot parking lot, where IIC leases spots along the edge of the lot by the railroad tracks.
 This is outlined for students upon registration.